jianzhnie/open-chatgpt/README.md

 # open-chatgpt
-The open source implemention of chatgpt
+The open source implementation of chatgpt